 2STEP TWO: FINDINGS

-Once the Full Evaluation is complete, a Complimentary Consultation will be scheduled with Dr. Thomas to discuss the results of the testing.
+Once the Full Evaluation is complete, a Complimentary Consultation will be scheduled with one of Our Doctors to discuss the results of the testing.
 At the consultation, we will discuss the doctor’s findings, how those findings affect your life, and recommended actions for treatment (glasses, therapy, referral to another specialty and/or observation).
 If a vision therapy program is necessary, the length of the program will be discussed.

 3STEP THREE: TREATMENT